COGS108/Tutorials/README.md

-# SectionMaterials
+# Tutorials

 These materials follow along the topics covered in COGS 108 - Data Science in Practice.

+### Requirements

-All materials use Python 3.6 use Python3.6, with the anaconda distrition, without any extra dependencies.
+All materials use Python 3.6, with the anaconda distrition, with no other dependencies.

 Note that these notebooks use some HTML tags for headers and so on that do not necessarily render properly on Github.
 Run the notebook locally to see how the notebooks should look.